+ Where is the study located?

 + What occurs during the appointments?

-The first appointment includes a questionnaire, a breathing test, and a blood draw (approx. 90 min).
+The first appointment includes a questionnaire, a breathing test, and a blood draw approximately 90 min. in total.
 The following appointments include a CT scan (approx. 10 min).

 + Will you inform me of my CT scan results?

-Yes, we provide all participants a letter of their results approximately one month after their initial scan, with follow-up tests and treatment if needed.
+Yes, we provide all participants a letter of their results approximately eight weeks after their initial scan, with follow-up tests and treatment if needed.